Eimert/timmermanvink.nl/index.md

 ---
 layout: page
-title: Timmerman Vink
+title: Voorpagina
 ---
-🛠️ Deze website is in aabouw.
+🛠️ Deze website is in aanbouw.

 **Eimert Vink** is een timmervakman met ruim 40 jaar ervaring.
 Zijn specialisatie is houtbewerking.
 Timmerman Vink is actief in Emmen en omstreken.